TrevorBrowning/study-tracker-cli/README.md

-# study-tracker-cli
+# Study Tracker CLI

-A small CLI tool that reads study sessions from a text file and provides basic analysis like session counts, totals, filtering, and sorting.
+A simple command-line tool that reads study session data from a plain text file and performs basic analysis.